 The geometric energies associated to the wave equation are defined using its energy-momentum tensor

 It satisfies $\nabla^a \mathbf{T}_{ab}=\nabla_b \phi \square \phi$, which means that it is divergence-free (i.e., $\nabla^a \mathbf{T}_{ab}=0$) when $\phi$ is a solution for the wave equation.
-Additionally, the tensor $\mathbf{T}_{ab}$ satisfies the dominant energy condition\footnote{See e.g., \cite{hawking_large_1973}.}: For $X$ and $Y$ two causal vectors with the same time orientation\footnote{A causal vector is future oriented if its inner product with the time-orientation defining vector field is positive.}, we have $\mathbf{T}_{ab}X^a Y^b\ge 0$.
+Additionally, the tensor $\mathbf{T}_{ab}$ satisfies the dominant energy condition\footnote{See e.g., \cite{hawking_large_1973}.}: For $X$ and $Y$ two causal vectors with the same time orientation\footnote{A causal vector is future-oriented if its inner product with the vector field defining the time-orientation is positive.}, we have $\mathbf{T}_{ab}X^a Y^b\ge 0$.
 One then defines the energy flux of the solution $\phi$ across a hypersurface $S$ with respect to a vector field $X$ to be: